Legal Studies Frequently Asked Questions

 Yes, the programs housed in our Legal Studies Program (B.S. degree in Legal Studies, A.S. in Paralegal Studies, Paralegal Certificate) are all ABA-approved.
 Note that the Pre-Law Minor offered at Clayton State is not geared towards paralegals and is not approved by the ABA.

-Most PARA-coded or LGST-coded classes meet asynchronously online via Microsoft Teams or synchronously (at your own pace with no required class meetings).
-We have some classes that meet in person, Monday-Thursday.
-In addition, we offer several hybrid online courses and occasionally offer a class on Saturdays.
-All general education classes are offered online and at a variety of times in the morning, afternoon and evening hours.
+All PARA-coded or LGST-coded classes meet synchronously (online via Microsoft Teams once per week, Monday through Thursday 6:30-9:00 pm) or asynchronously (at your own pace with no required class meetings).
+All general education classes are offered online and in a traditional, face-to-face environment at a variety of times in the morning, afternoon and evening hours.
 Clayton State is on a semester system, with Fall (August), Spring (January) and Summer (May) sessions.
+Note, however, that a student can begin his or her Certificate in fall and spring semesters only.

 You should contact the CSU Financial Aid Office (678-466-4185) for all questions pertaining to financial aid.